Using GitHub with Docassemble

 - You may not actually have made any changes to the files even though you thought you did.

-If You See 403
+If you see 403

 A 403 error means you do not have write permission for the repository.
 Ask the person or organization that owns it to give you permission or add you to a team that has permission.